 CBDA and CBD are suited to treating certain ailments and for other healthcare use; since unlike THC, these two don’t make users feel high.
 CBDA and CBD have almost similar health benefits.
 However, CBDA and CBD aren’t the same when it comes to their therapeutic effects.

 When combined with terpenes, CBD can give users a synergetic effect, which means users are getting all benefits from the active compounds.
 Terpenes are secreted in the same glands that create cannabinoids.
 These are also aromatic oils that give varieties of distinct cannabis flavors.
 Terpenes can play a role in determining the effects of various cannabis strains.
-For example, most terpenes stimulate relaxation and relieving stress while others enhance focus.
+For example, most terpenes stimulate relaxation and relieve stress while others enhance focus.

 Research is still ongoing regarding the benefits of CBDA.
 However, the benefits of CBDA that were discovered to date are related to how CBDA affects the 5-HT receptors and the endocannabinoid system.
 CBDA can help to keep the serotonin levels healthy by influencing the 5-HT receptors, and it enables the endocannabinoid system to promote homeostasis, which will lead to overall better health and well-being.